Talent policies and services

 In 2022, an additional Diversity & Inclusion Talent Fellowship was granted in collaboration with the UvA to a researcher belonging to an underrepresented group in the Netherlands.

-Fellowship laureates are embedded in the Tenure Track scheme of Amsterdam UMC that guides a limited group of very talented mid-career level researchers to a tenured position in five years.
+Fellowship laureates are embedded in the Central Tenure Track scheme of Amsterdam UMC that guides a limited group of very talented mid-career level researchers to a tenured position in five years.

 Principal investigators